network-digital-twin/ROSS-Network-Model/README.md

 All results have been collected manually to `experiments/results-scalability-*/`.

-Specifically, the correspondence between the scripts and the result folders are as follows:
+Specifically, the correspondence between the scripts and the result folders is as follows:

 | Script Name                                                              | Result Folder                                                                                                  | Figure Legend       |
 |--------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------|---------------------|